Wadham Creek

-Wadham Creek (also known as Wadhams Creek) is a tributary of the Susquehanna River in Luzerne County, Pennsylvania, in the United States.
+Wadham Creek, usually styled Wadhams Creek, and in the 18th century first known by European settlers as Whittlesey Creek, is a tributary of the Susquehanna River in Luzerne County, Pennsylvania, in the United States.
 It is approximately 1.1 mi long and flows through Plymouth Township and Plymouth Borough.
 The creek's watershed has an area of 1.28 sqmi.
 It has one dam.
 The drainage basin of Wadham Creek is designated as a Coldwater Fishery and a Migratory Fishery.

 Course

 Wadham Creek begins on the base of the Shawnee Mountain range in Plymouth Township.
 The elevation of the creek's source is between 740 and 760 ft above sea level.
-It flows south for a short distance before entering the community of Plymouth.
-In Plymouth, the creek continues to flow south for several tenths of a mile before turning southwest.
-After several hundred, feet, it turns southeast and crosses beneath US Route 11.
+It flows south for a short distance before entering the Plymouth Borough.
+Once in Plymouth, the creek continues to flow south for several tenths of a mile before turning southwest.
+After several hundred feet, it turns southeast and crosses beneath US Route 11.
 A short distance further downstream, it reaches its confluence with the Susquehanna River.
 The elevation near the mouth of Wadham Creek is 515 ft above sea level.

 Wadham Creek joins the Susquehanna River 185.43 mi upstream of its mouth.